OpenNTF/org.openntf.nsfodp/README.md

 Additionally, it adds "Compile On-Disk Project" and "Deploy NSF" actions to the context menu, which are shortcuts for the equivalent Maven goals.

-### ODP Exporter
+### NSF Deployment

-The ODP exporter allows the use of a Domino server to export an NSF into a Designer-compatible ODP format.
+The NSF deployment service allows for deployment of an NSF to a Domino server without involving the Notes client.
+Currently, this will only deploy new databases, but the plan is to have this also be able to perform a design replace on an existing database.

 ## Usage